-- a bachelor's degree at a regionally accredited institution with a grade-point average (GPA) of at least 3.00 or higher for the last 60 semester hours. - the general test of the Graduate Record Exam (GRE).
+- 1. a bachelor's degree at a regionally accredited institution with a grade-point average (GPA) of at least 3.00 or higher on a 4.0 scale for the last 60 semester hours. - the general test of the Graduate Record Exam (GRE).
 Although test scores make up only one factor considered in the admission process, it is anticipated that successful applicants will have scores of at least 450 verbal, 450 quantitative, and 3.5 writing. - 3. at least nine semester hours of undergraduate coursework in psychology. - 4. a minimum of one course in statistics.